galaxyproject/galaxy-hub/src/publication-library/contribute/index.md

 When you click on the Zotero connector in your web browser, the connector sends the publication to to whichever folder or library you currently have selected.

 It is possible to add papers to another library first, and then add a copy to the Galaxy Group.
-It's just not as conenient.
+It's just not as convenient.

 ## Add at least one Galaxy Specific ("+") tag to every paper